On the convex formulations of robust Markov decision processes

-Reinforcement learning and other applications of MDPs require that important model parameters, such as transition probabilities or rewards, are estimated from empirical data.
-Using parameter estimates leads to errors in the nominal rewards and transition probabilities.
-It is well-documented that ignoring such statistical errors can lead to severe deteriorations in the performances of the policies, both for synthetic MDP instances~\citep{nilim2005robust,delage2010percentile} and real problems.
+MDPs require that important model parameters, such as transition probabilities or rewards, be estimated from empirical data, which may lead to errors in the nominal rewards and transition probabilities.
+It is well-documented that ignoring such statistical errors can lead to severe deteriorations in the performances of the policies, both for synthetic instances~\citep{nilim2005robust,delage2010percentile} and real problems.
 For instance, in healthcare applications of MDPs, it may be hard to estimate the exact values of the patients' dynamics~\citep{zhang2017robust,goh2018data,grand2020robust}.
 Robust MDPs~(RMDPs) ameliorate the effects of parameter errors by considering a pessimistic formulation that computes a robust policy.
-An optimal robust policy seeks to maximize the worst-case return over a set of plausible values of the uncertain parameters.
-The set of plausible values of the uncertain parameters is called the {\em uncertainty set}.
+An optimal robust policy seeks to maximize the worst-case return over a set of plausible values of the uncertain parameters, called the {\em uncertainty set}.

 For an RMDP to be tractable, its uncertainty set must satisfy certain structural assumptions.
 The most common such assumptions are sa-rectangularity~\citep{iyengar2005robust}, s-rectangularity~\citep{wiesemann2013robust}, k-rectangularity~\citep{mannor2016robust}, and r-rectangularity~\citep{goyal2022robust}.
-Most structural properties carry over from MDPs to RMDPs with rectangular uncertainty sets.
+Interestingly, most structural properties carry over from MDPs to RMDPs with rectangular uncertainty sets.
 In particular, VI extends to \emph{robust value iteration}~\citep{nilim2005robust,iyengar2005robust,wiesemann2013robust} and PI extends to {\em robust policy iteration}~\citep{hansen2013strategy,ho2021partial}.
 Other important MDP properties that extend to RMDPs include the optimality of stationary policies~\citep{wiesemann2013robust}, Blackwell optimality, and Pontryagin's maximum property~\citep{feinberg2012handbook,goyal2022robust}.